Home Career Tips The importance of nurse-patient communication

 What communication skills do nurses need to master?

 Are you wondering what skills you should focus on while completing your higher education?
-If so, we have collected some of the most important communication skills that nursing students need to know before they begin caring for patients.
-We’ll note before diving in that many of these are covered by reputable nursing programs.
-A degree from an established academic institution such as Marymount University, for example, will likely help aspiring nurses develop the following communication skills.
+If so, we have collected some of the most important communication skills nursing students need to know before caring for patients.
+Before diving in, we’ll note that many of these are covered by reputable nursing programs.
+For example, a degree from an established academic institution such as Marymount University will likely help aspiring nurses develop the following communication skills.

-With the advent of tools such as Zoom, more and more institutions are now offering their courses online, so now, universities such as Marymount can offer their online nursing program in Virginia, and also across the US.
+With the advent of tools such as Zoom, more institutions are offering courses online.
+Universities like Marymount can now provide their online nursing program in Virginia and across empathetic listening.

 Patients often feel vulnerable relating their symptoms and concerns to other people.
-This can be compounded when they don’t feel as though their care provider understands or cares about their struggles.
-Nurses should be able to listen empathically to their patients, understand where they’re coming from, and acknowledge their concerns even if they don’t think that they are serious.
+This can be compounded when they don’t feel their care provider understands or cares about their struggles.
+Nurses should be able to listen empathically to their patients, know where they’re coming from, and acknowledge their concerns even if they don’t think they are serious.
 The sheer action of reaching out to a nurse merits respectful interaction.

 Non-verbal communication

-One of the most important communication skills that nurses should employ is analyzing non-verbal communication.
+One of the most important communication skills nurses should employ is analyzing non-verbal communication.
 Patients can say a lot by saying nothing at all, and nurses with effective observation skills can pick up on their physical and, sometimes, mental state by being watchful of their reactions.
-From indicating stress to subconsciously favoring a certain body part, the best nurses are able to recognize potential issues and address them respectfully.
+From indicating stress to subconsciously favoring a certain body part, the best nurses can respectfully recognize and address potential issues.

 Conclusion